cxiong1/demos/pyqt5/README.md

 The the loop is circular so you can transition between Goal -> Start and in the reverse as well if you right click from Start back to Goal

-3. Display Area - After he user has clicked the run button in section 4, the display area will update with a graphical interface showing the optimal path from the designated starting point and the designated goal point.
+3. Display Area - After the user has clicked the run button in section 4, the display area will update with a graphical interface showing the optimal path from the designated starting point and the designated goal point.